Earnout VS. A Seller Note: Which One Is Best For You | Sell My Biz

 Market-based rewards tied to future performance

-When selling your business in California, it is essential to think about what will be rewarded for which performances.
+When selling your business in California, it is essential to consider what will be explicitly rewarded for which performances.

-These types of rewards provide a greater incentive for the seller considering that they are based on what the business can achieve in the future.
+These types of rewards offer a greater incentive for the seller, as they are based on what the business can achieve in the future.

-Overall, market-based rewards are often more attractive for sellers than what can be obtained through a seller note or financing option since they provide greater upside potential and better terms.
+Overall, market-based rewards are often more attractive to sellers than what they can obtain with a seller note or financing option, as they provide greater upside potential and better terms.

-An earnout is usually based on future business performance, so the seller could get greater profits if the company does well.
+An earn-out is typically based on future business performance, allowing the seller to earn greater profits if the company performs well.

-- Buyer and seller agree that the buyer will also pay the seller an agreed amount if the business achieves annual gross revenue sales targets.
+2. The buyer and seller agree that the buyer will also pay the seller an agreed-upon amount if the business achieves its annual gross revenue sales targets.

-- The buyer also agrees to do this for 5 years so the seller is confident the buyer will achieve a gross revenue of $250,000 or more per year for five years.
+4. The buyer also agrees to do this for a period of 5 years.
+From the buyer’s perspective, if the seller is confident that the buyer will achieve a gross revenue of $250,000 or more per year for five years, that is a good deal for the buyer.

 Depending on what stage your business is in, you’ll want to consider different types of arrangements when selling it.

-Although a seller note or financing option may sound appealing because it’s straightforward, it could diminish the return on investment if the business does well and also puts the buyer at greater risk since they likely won’t be able to get all their money back.
+Although a seller note or financing option may sound appealing because it’s straightforward, it could diminish the return on investment if the business performs well and also puts the buyer at greater risk, as they likely won’t be able to recover all their money.

-Therefore, it is important to carefully weigh all options available when selling a business in California and what will be most beneficial in terms of return, flexibility, and risk.
+Therefore, it is essential to carefully weigh all available options when selling a business in California and determine what will be most beneficial in terms of return, flexibility, and risk.

-Market-based rewards may also be an attractive option for sellers since they provide greater upside potential and better terms.
+Market-based rewards may also be an attractive option for sellers, as they offer greater upside potential and more favorable terms.

-Whatever the decision, it is important to consider what will be most beneficial when selling a business in California.
-With the right choice, a seller can benefit from a successful sale.
+Whatever the decision, it is essential to consider what will be most beneficial when selling a business in California.
+With the right choice, a seller can reap the benefits of a successful sale.

-While there are several advantages to an earnout, it’s important to be aware of the potential disadvantages as well.
-Here are some key points about the disadvantages of an earnout compared to seller financing.
+While there are several advantages to an earn-out, it’s essential to be aware of the potential disadvantages as well.
+Here are some key points about the disadvantages of an earn-out compared to seller financing.

 Disadvantages of an Earn Out Compared to a Seller Note

-If, for instance, the company doesn’t make enough income or profits to match the earnout conditions, then the seller won’t end up getting what they originally agreed upon.
+If, for instance, the company doesn’t generate enough income or profits to meet the earn-out conditions, then the seller won’t receive what they originally agreed upon.

-- The terms of an earnout are often more complicated and harder to understand than those of a seller note.
+1. The terms of an earn-out are often more complicated and more challenging to understand than those of a seller note.

-For example, there may be more legal documents involved and a long negotiation process to go over each of the terms.
+For example, there may be more legal documents involved and a lengthy negotiation process to review each term.

-- If the buyer and seller disagree about how to reach the pre-determined performance goals, an earnout can create tension between them.
+• If the buyer and seller disagree on how to achieve the predetermined performance goals, an earn-out can create tension between them.

-- Many earnouts are based on future performance, which can create a lot of uncertainty for the seller.
-It’s tough to predict what will happen with the business in the future, so there’s no guarantee that the earnout will be met.
+• Many earnouts are based on future performance, which can create significant uncertainty for the seller.
+It’s tough to predict what will happen with the business in the future, so there’s no guarantee that the earn-out will be met.

-If, for instance, the seller needs to wait for three years before receiving payment, it can be difficult to manage finances during that period.
+For instance, if the seller needs to wait three years before receiving payment, it can be challenging to manage finances during that period.

-- An earnout is often structured in a way that requires the seller to stay involved with the business for some time after selling it.
+• An earn-out is often structured in a way that requires the seller to remain involved with the business for a specified period after the sale has been completed.

-- Lastly, an earnout may not be tax-efficient since income taxes may have to be paid on it depending on what kind of structure is used.
-This could reduce the seller’s return even further.
+• Lastly, an earn-out may not be tax-efficient, as income taxes may be due on it, depending on the type of structure used.
+This could further reduce the seller’s return on investment.
 See tax planning for more insights.

 Take this example:

-- but if the buyer chooses not to make the necessary investments or changes needed to reach those goals, it can hurt everyone involved.
+• The seller may have agreed to an earn-out based on what they thought were achievable goals.
+However, if the buyer chooses not to make the necessary investments or changes necessary to reach those goals, it can hurt everyone involved.

-- Lastly, an earnout is usually more expensive than a seller note.
-This means that additional fees and legal costs may need to be taken into account when making a decision.
+• Lastly, an earn-out is usually more expensive than a seller’s note.
+This means that additional fees and legal costs may need to be considered as part of the decision-making process.

-- An earnout is subordinate to other debt and equity, so it will be paid after those obligations are met if there is any money left from the sale proceeds.
+1. An earn-out is subordinate to other debt and equity, so it will be paid after these obligations are met, if any money remains from the sale proceeds.

-When selling a business in California with a seller note, buyers receive interest and principal payments on what they owe, the seller note is senior to the equity, and most earnouts are tied to future performance.
+When selling a business in California with a seller note, buyers pay the seller, interest and principal payments on what they owe.
+Additionally, the seller’s note is senior to the equity, and most earnouts are contingent upon future performance.

-If you’re the seller, then it’s important to weigh all your options before making a decision.
+If you’re the seller, then it’s crucial to weigh all your options before making a decision.
 In general, seller notes have more advantages than other methods of selling.
-With that in mind, carefully consider what financial goals you want to achieve before proceeding with any sale.
+With that in mind, carefully consider your financial goals before proceeding with any sale.

 Remember that everything is a trade-off, and what makes sense depends on your personal and business goals–especially if you are selling your most valuable asset and retiring.
-With that in mind, please keep the following “no guarantee” disclaimer in mind.
+With that in mind, please note the following “no guarantee” disclaimer.

 No Guarantee For Future Returns

-This is a worst-case scenario, but it’s important to consider what could happen if things don’t go as planned.
-In this case, a seller note may have been more desirable because it provides greater security and the seller receives interest and principal payments.
+This is a worst-case scenario, but it’s essential to consider what could happen if things don’t go as planned.
+In this case, a seller note may have been more desirable because it provides greater security, and the seller receives interest and principal payments.

 Ultimately, it’s your decision what type of sale you want to pursue.
 Knowing what risks are associated with each option can help you make an informed decision and plan accordingly.